Organizations & Social Change Track - PhD

 This program centers around issues at the intersection of business and society, such as sustainability, workforce diversity, economic development, globalization, and more.
 Harnessing the resources and techniques of business and entrepreneurship, often in partnership with the public and nonprofit sectors, can generate innovative solutions to these concerns.

 This interdisciplinary PhD track leverages the department’s reputation and distinctive vision to prepare graduates to be active academics and leaders in meeting these complex, global challenges.
-The track will provide a mix of rigorous training in theory and research methods, as well as opportunities to apply this expertise.
-Organizations structure our society and drive change.
-The OSC track will focus on the internal dynamics of organizations and on the economic, social, and political context in which organizations operate.
+The track will provide a mix of rigorous training in theory and research methods, as well as opportunities to apply this expertise to contemporary issues at the interface of business and society.
+Organizations structure every aspect of our society, from workplaces to the natural environment; they can reproduce problems but also be an innovative force for change.
+The OSC track will focus on the internal dynamics of organizations and on the wider economic, social, and political context in which organizations operate.

 Who should apply?